aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbooksettings/_index.md

 ```

 Indicates whether to recalculate before saving the document.

+**Remarks**

 NOTE: This member is now obsolete.
 Instead, please use FormulaSettings.CalculateOnSave.
 This property will be removed 12 months later since February 2022.
 Aspose apologizes for any inconvenience you may have experienced.

 **Returns:**
 boolean